Building the Ark

 According to the Arab chronicler Numairi, who wrote around AD 1300, in the 1180s these knights discovered a sealed cave at Jebel Madhbah where they found “treasures of pure gold, precious stones and a golden chest”.
 There was no specific reference to the Ark of the Covenant, but the knight did claim that these were holy relics that had belonged to the ancient Israelites.
 (See Holy Relics).
 Numairi describes the chest as being made from paneled gold with two winged figures on the lid which he describes as being similar to ancient statues that still survived in his native Egypt.
 Unfortunately, he does not give the dimensions of the chest, which may have been any size.
 If it was large, however, it does sound very similar to the Ark.
 In fact, according to the Bible the Ark was made shortly after the Israelites had left Egypt and, as they had been enslaved there for generations, their craftsmen may well have been influenced by Egyptian art.

+Who were these Knights Templar who discovered the treasure at Jebel Madhbah in the 1180s?
 The Knights Templar, or Templars for short, were originally monks of the Cistercian order who had taken a vow to fight for Christianity in the Holy Land.
 They became immensely rich from their conquests in the Middle East and used this wealth to found Templar monasteries throughout Europe.
 Called preceptories, these monasteries were both centers of religious devotion and training camps for these warrior monks.
 It was the founder of one of these preceptories in England, one Ralph de Sudeley, who was the responsible for building the crusader forts in Petra during the 1180s.
 In 1189 the Arabs re-conquered what is now southern Jordan and the Templars were forced to abandon the Wadi Musa and returned to England – evidently with the treasures they had found.
+Had the Knights Templar stationed in the Wadi Musa really found the treasures from the Temple of Solomon that were hidden by Jeremiah in the sixth century BC?
+Had they found the Ark of the Covenant?
+Reconstruction of the chest discovered by the Crusaders in a cave at Jebel Madhbah in the 1180s.
+Although of Egyptian design, it was remarkably similar to the descriptions of the Ark given in the Bible. |